Lyks012/BeOpenIt-interview-crud-go/ReadMe.md

 Run into terminal :

-- cd backend && go get . && go run.
+- cd server && go get . && go run .

 and then

-- cd ../frontend && npm install && ng serve
+- cd frontend && npm install && ng serve

 Then Enjoy !!!